 Bishnoi tribal art consists of a lot of craft pieces that show the finesse of the local artisans.

 Terracotta pottery is among the best examples of their artistic prowess.
-The potters here spend a lot of time shaping clay and convert them into utensils, toys and what not.
+The potters here spend a lot of time shaping clay and converting it into utensils, toys, and whatnot.

-Another aspect of Bishnoi art is “durry” which is a carpet made from thick colourful strands.
-Depicting the life in the deserts, with animals and trees, this craft piece form Bishnoi Village is famous all over Rajasthan.
+Another aspect of Bishnoi art is “durry” which is a carpet made from thick colorful strands.
+Depicting life in the deserts, with animals and trees, this craft piece from Bishnoi Village is famous all over Rajasthan.

 Although the locals here are more into arts and crafts, they adhere to a lifestyle that respects nature in every shape and form.

-To put it in perspective, people of this village are devout worshippers of nature.
-In fact, the Bishnoi tribe even prohibits cutting of trees.
-In the gist of which, unlike other Hindu communities, Bishnois of Rajasthan bury their dead ones instead of cremating them.
+To put it in perspective, the people of this village are devout worshippers of nature.
+In fact, the Bishnoi tribe even prohibits the cutting of trees.
+In the gist of which, unlike other Hindu communities, the Bishnois of Rajasthan bury their dead ones instead of cremating them.